Millicent, South Australia

 Key Investment Insights

-3. Long, trouble-free lease in place, providing tenancy security and predictable occupancy costs.
+3. Long, trouble-free lease in place, providing lease stability and predictable occupancy costs.

-9. Family and staff appeal with P–12 education locally and private school options 30 minutes away in Mount Gambier, supporting owner-operator or staff retention.
+10. Family-friendly location with P–12 education locally and private school options in Mt Gambier 30 minutes away, supporting owner-operator relocation or staff retention.